codeguy/php-the-right-way/pages/Functional-Programming.md

 print_r($output);
 {% endhighlight %}

-Closure is an anonymous function that can access variables imported from the outside scope without using any global variables.
+A closure is an anonymous function that can access variables imported from the outside scope without using any global variables.
 Theoretically, a closure is a function with some arguments closed (e.g. fixed) by the environment when it is defined.
 Closures can work around variable scope restrictions in a clean way.